Skip to main content

 Custodial History

 The letter was written to a German soldier, Johann Goldack, while he was a prisoner of war in a French POW camp (in response to Johann's letter asking when they might be released).
 Upon his death, it was inherited by his daughter, Leslie Goldack Clapson.
-She, along with her husband, Lorne Clapson, donated the letter to Special Collections in October 2019.
+She, along with her husband, Lorne Clapson, donated the letter in October 2019.

 Immediate Source of Acquisition